BSRohit20/Cricket-Score-Forecasting-with-Deep-Learning/README.md

-# Cricket Score Predictor 🏏
+# Cricket Score Forecasting with Deep Learning 🏏

 This project predicts the final cricket score of a team based on various match conditions using a neural network model.
 The model is built using TensorFlow and Keras, and an interactive UI is provided using `ipywidgets`.